mercury-js/mercury.js/README.md

 ## Integrations

-[TODO: PROJECT NAME] integrates out-of-the-box with BigCommerce, Shopify, Swell, Saleor, Vendure, Spree and Commerce.js.
+Mercury.js integrates out-of-the-box with BigCommerce, Shopify, Swell, Saleor, Vendure, Spree and Commerce.js.
 The plan is to support all major ecommerce backends.

 ## Configuration